epfl-ada/ada-2021-project-adamandeve/README.md

  ### ORGANISATION WITHIN THE TEAM

-##### TASK 1 : 30 November-5 December
+##### TASK 1 : Training of the machine learning model

-* reorganization of the data :   Fanny and Justine
+* Training of multiple models : Justine
-* visualization of the data :  Kseniia and Filippo
+* analysis of the results :  Justine

-* statistical analysis :  Kseniia and Filippo
+###### TASK 2 : Generation of labels for QuoteBank Dataset
-* analysis of the results :  Fanny and Justine
+* Assessment of doc2vec and TFiDF matrix: Filippo

-###### TASK 2 : 5-10 December
+* Application of logistic regression model : Filippo
-* categorization of the speakers and find occurence : Justine and Filippo
+* Classify across the different news sources (and demographic groups) : Filippo
-* Classify across the different news sources (and demographic groups) : Fanny and Kseniia
+* visualization of the data : Filippo

-* visualization of the data : Fanny and Kseniia
+##### TASK 3 : Categorization of the speakers
-* statistical analysis : Fanny and Kseniia
+* Age analysis: Fanny
-* Analysis of the results :  Justine and Filippo
+* Gender analysis: Justine

-##### TASK 3 : 10-14  December
+* Nationality analysis: Filippo

-* overall analysis of the results: the entire team
+* overall analysis of the results: Justine, Fanny, Filippo, Kseniia

-##### TASK 4 : 14-17 December
+##### TASK 4 : Prediction for the main two news sources with distinct political bias

-* writing of the Data Story  : Fanny and Filippo
+* Age, gender and nationality predictions: Fanny and Filippo

-* update of the ReadME file :  Justine and Kseniia
+##### TASK 5 : Presentation and Data story
-* cleaning of the code : Justien and Kseniia
+* writing of the Data Story  : Kseniia

-### QUESTIONS FOR TAS
+* Presentation of notebook: Fanny

-Is an interactive map feasible where you can select a country and, according to the speaker’s nationality, it will display the mean age and most represented gender of the speakers ?
-Also with a time scale (select the time from 2015 to 2020 to be able to see the evolution ) ?
+* update of the ReadME file :  Justine

-As we dropped many speakers by cleaning the Wikidataset, we aim to still consider the future results of our study representative of the representation of different types of speakers in the worldwide press.
-Is this a wrong assumption ?
+* cleaning of the code : Justine, Fanny, Filippo, Kseniia